-To do this you need to click on the self-help tool, if you have 2 or more needs then the tool will offer you our online self-assessment.
+To do this you need to complete our self-help tool.
+If you have two or more needs then the tool will offer you our online self-assessment.

-For other contact details please see DCC Contact Us page.
+For other contact details please see Devon County Council’s contact us page.

 We start off by having a conversation